COLLINGHAM METHODIST CHURCH

 At present we only have one weekly service which takes place at 10.00am on Sunday morning.
 Occasionally we have services at other times such as Good Friday and Christmas Eve when we have a service at 4.00pm.
 Over the last few years we have marked Lent with a special liturgy which has followed the path of Christ to the cross with all its darkness and then has taken us on to Easter morning when we have transformed that cross into a symbol of the glory of new life.
 On Easter Sunday we have covered the cross with flowers and put it outside the Church at the top of the path for all to see.
 Similarly during Advent we follow a special liturgy for the season.

-Recently we, along with the other eleven churches in our circuit have been looking at our plans for the future.
+Recently we, along with the other eight churches in our circuit have been looking at our plans for the future.
 Two of the features of our planning for that future are a greater involvement with the community and more joint working with St Oswald’s.
 In addition to a beautiful chapel we have a large hall, a modern kitchen and facilities for the disabled.
 We are very happy to share all that we have with others.
-At present we host the Men’s Forum, an embroidery group and keep fit classes on a regular basis as well as other groups who use the premises from time to time.
+At present we host the Men’s Forum, an embroidery group and the Collingham Bank on a regular basis as well as other groups who use the premises from time to time.

 In 2004 the Revd Steve Barlow came to lead our Church together with the churches in Wetherby and East Keswick.
-He and his family have been a wonderful addition to our worshipping community.
+He and his family were a wonderful addition to our worshipping community.
+Since that time Steve and his family have moved on and at present the Revd Steve Jakeman has pastoral charge of the church working alongside Mrs Eileen Clarkson as Local Lay Pastor.
 We pride ourselves on being a friendly church at Collingham and I am sure you would receive a warm welcome were you to pay us a visit.
 If you are seeking a spiritual dimension to your life; have lost touch with Church and want to renew it; or are just intrigued with what goes on behind those doors from 10.00am on a Sunday why not give us a try.
 We are keen to receive new people to help us develop.
 Likewise if you would like to set up a new group and need a home for it or would like to see if our facilities would suit your existing group then why not make contact and pay us a visit.